pulumi/docs/content/docs/console/continuous-delivery/github-actions.md

 "docker://pulumi/actions"` with a container image that contains the version as a tag.
 For instance `uses = "docker://pulumi/actions:v0.16.6"`.

-We've also included a prelimarily `Build` action &mdash; and declared it as a dependency of both the Preview and Update actions &mdash; in order to demonstrate running a setup script in advance of Pulumi.
+We've also included a preliminary `Build` action &mdash; and declared it as a dependency of both the Preview and Update actions &mdash; in order to demonstrate running a setup script in advance of Pulumi.
 Feel free to remove this block (and the `needs` references to it) if it doesn't suit your particular situation.